coccinelle/coccinelle/external/readme.txt

 packages are already available.

+The packages are unmodifie from a particular original version, except for:
+* pycaml
+* sexplib

 Note: the compilation of these libraries may be tied to linux platforms because the Makefiles make assumptions about file name convention.